paul-appno/com-intel-security-cordova-plugin/README.md

 	How to use the plugin from Visual Studio 2015 (Apache Cordova project):
 	=======================================================================

-		The following steps describes how to create a Cordova based app with App Security API for Windows:
+		The following steps describe how to create a Cordova based app with App Security API for Windows:

 		1. Create a new Apache Cordova project from Visual Studio 2015 (Javascript projects type).
 If you don't have this type you probably not running the latest update of Visual Studio 2015.

-		2. Build the (empty) project but make sure you choose Windows (next to the run debug button).
-This creates the platform folder and specifically Windows platform.

-		3. Add App Security API plugin by:
+		2. Add App Security API plugin by:
 			a) double click on config.xml file
 			b) choose plugins tab
 			c) choose custom and copy the github link of the plugin: https://github.com/AppSecurityApi/com-intel-security-cordova-plugin.git

-		4. Add your web app content to the www folder.
+		3. Add your web app content to the www folder.

-		5. Build the project, again make sure you build for Windows.
+		4. Build the project, again make sure you build for Windows.

-		6. Open the CordovaApp.sln from ProjectRootDirectory/platforms/windows (Visual Studio 2015)

-		7. Build the project and now you have your app up and running using the plugin for Windows OS.

-		The following steps describes how to create a Cordova based app with App Security API for Android:
+		The following steps describe how to create a Cordova based app with App Security API for Android:

 		1. Create a new Apache Cordova project from Visual Studio 2015 (Javascript projects type).
 If you don't have this type you probably not running the latest update of Visual Studio 2015.